 No landlord wants to have problems with their tenants.
 The process of finding good tenants begins when you are interviewing prospective tenants.
 There are certain statements and behaviors that you should be aware of and investigate further.
 Here are five signs to watch out for.

 They Seem Nervous About a Credit Check

 A tenant who seems hesitant about agreeing to a credit check may have something to hide.
-They could be afraid you will find something negative in their credit report such as a poor credit score, large amount of debt, a prior bankruptcy or even a history of evictions.
+They could be afraid you will find something negative in their credit report such as a poor credit score, a large amount of debt, a prior bankruptcy or even a history of evictions.

 You are not legally allowed to run a credit check unless the applicant agrees to it in writing.
-You should therefore let the tenant know that if they do not allow you to run a credit check on them, you will have to remove them from the potential tenant list for your property.
+You should, therefore, let the tenant know that if they do not allow you to run a credit check on them, you will have to remove them from the potential tenant list for your property.

 They Have Poor Credit/Bankruptcy

 Even if a prospective tenant consents to a credit check, it does not mean you are going to like what you find.
 If a tenant has had trouble paying their bills in the past, their credit score will reflect this.
-There is a strong chance that a tenant who has had trouble fulfilling their previous financial obligations will have similar difficulties making their monthly rental payment in the future.
+There is a strong chance that a tenant who has had trouble fulfilling their previous financial obligations will have similar difficulties in making their monthly rental payment in the future.

 A tenant who was not able to rectify their financial problems may have gone as far as declaring bankruptcy.
 If the bankruptcy filing was recent, the tenant’s finances are likely still in shambles.
 You may be more lenient if the filing was 10 years ago, because the tenant has had enough time to get back on their feet, although it still shows that they have the potential to make poor financial choices.